EvanHofmeister/datazoomcamp/week4/week4-homework.md

 ```
 ![Q1](HW4_Q1.png)

-Q2) From running the below procedure/code we find the correct answer to be 89.9/10.1
+Q2) We can utilize Google Data Studio - using a pie chart or table by pivoting on the service type field we find the answer to be 89.9/10.1

 Q3) From running the below procedure/code we find the correct answer to be 43244696